MathyouMB/website/src/content/articles/why-computer-science-students-are-struggling-to-find-jobs.md

 ---
 title: "Why Computer Science Students Are Struggling To Find Jobs"
 description: How the pandemic, rising enrollment, and AI have reshaped the job market and led to less capable university graduates.
-date: 2024-08-25
+date: 2024-09-09
-image: "/images/articles/2023/working-and-studying2.png"
+image: "/images/articles/default.png"
-draft: true
+draft: false
 ---

-Once seen as a gateway to a "guaranteed job," computer science has recently become a far less secure path for students and recent graduates.
+Once seen as a gateway to a "guaranteed job," computer science has recently become a seemingly less secure path for students and recent graduates.

 Just a few years ago, landing a software development internship seemed straightforward—being likable, eager to learn, and maybe having a personal project would often be enough to get you in the door.